LamaM13/LamaM13.github.io/about.md

   Hey there!
 I'm Lama, I am currently an intern at the Data Science Bootcamp.
 In this blog, I will be posting the projects and achievements that I did in every week during the bootcamp.
 </p>

+Have questions or suggestions?
+Feel free to [open an issue on GitHub](https://github.com/LamaM13/LamaM13.github.io) or [ask me on my email](Lama.mAlsuwayan@gmail.com).

+Thanks for reading!

 <!-- In the novel, *The Strange Case of Dr. Jekyll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).

 There are currently two themes built on Poole: